 - Monitoring security vulnerabilities, such as threats and events in network and host systems

 - Anticipate new security threats and stay up-to-date with evolving infrastructures

-- Prepare and manage annual budgets to reflect information security strategic and operating initiatives.
+- Prepare and manage annual budgets to reflect information security strategies and operating initiatives.

-- Implement procedures to monitor and ensure security patches for an agency’s systems to be up-to-date.
+- Implement procedures to monitor and ensure security patches for an agency’s systems are up-to-date.

 Career Jobs in Cybersecurity Management

 Cybersecurity managers can be found throughout both small and large companies.
 For those with the right qualifications, finding employment is sometimes easy.
 Employment can range from government contracting, financial services, information technology, and the armed forces.
 Some eligible candidates will also find work in the healthcare and education fields.
 Below are some of the most common areas to find employment in cybersecurity management positions.

 - Cyber Security Analyst- cybersecurity analysts protect organizations from cyber threats and develop protocols in order to respond to and quell cyberattacks.

 - Information Security Manager- Information security managers are responsible for protecting an organization’s computers, networks, and data against any computer viruses, security breaches, and also malicious hacker attacks.

 - Data Protection Manager- Data Protection Managers work to keep data safe and recoverable while keeping the flow of businesses working as normal.